holderdeord/hdo-budget/README.md

 Setup
 -----

 The application is a [node.js](http://nodejs.org/) project, and uses [npm](https://npmjs.org/) to manage its backend components and [Bower](http://bower.io/) for its frontend components.
-You need to install the components to run the application.
+In addition it uses [Grunt](http://gruntjs.com/) to as a task runner.
+In order to use these with the commands described below, you need to install them globally (but grunt and bower is also available locally in the `node_modules` folder).

+	// install node.js from http://nodejs.org/
+	npm install -g bower
+	npm install -g grunt

+Components required to run the application are installed with the following:

 	npm install
 	bower install

-To run the webserver you'll need [Grunt](http://gruntjs.com/).
+To run the webserver:

 	grunt

-To run the tests.
+To run the tests:

 	grunt test

-To compile less
+To compile less:

 	grunt less

-To autocompile less upon saving files.
+To autocompile less upon saving files:

 	grunt watch